pharmacome/curation/genetics.rst

 Encoding of Genetic Information
 ===============================
-PyBEL (and the BEL 2.1 update; see `PR#13 <https://github.com/belbio/bep/pull/13>`_)
-introduces a proper syntax for representing epigenetic modifications, such as methylation.
+`BEP6 <https://github.com/belbio/bep/pull/13>`_ introduces a proper syntax for representing epigenetic modifications, such as methylation for BEL 2.0.0+.
 The syntax follows the same style as the protein modification syntax, and can follow the identifier for a gene.
+A reference implementation has been included in PyBEL.

 Epigenetics
 -----------